nurul3101/dev-notes/Docker.md

 ## Docker

-- Docker makes it easy to install and run software without worrying about setup or dependencies.
+- Docker makes it easy to install and run software without worrying about setup or dependencies
 - Docker is a platform / ecosystem around creating and running containers.
 - Docker ecosystem includes : Docker Client , Docker server , Docker Machine , docker hub , docker images, docker compose.
 - When we execute a docker install command, docker cli goes to docker hub and installs a docker image on your harddrive.